protocol/research-website/content/posts/RNL-review/index.md

 The world needed a dependable and  [unbiasable source of randomness](https://www.coindesk.com/randomness-internet-age) which other platforms and applications publicly verify.
 Randomness is at the core of many of the security-critical operations we perform online  every day, and until 2020, there wasn't a single reliable and trustworthy source.
 That changed in 2020.

-We selected the drand protocol and made it production grade, and the results are astonishing.
-Now with a live deployment hosted by more than 15 independent members of the League of Entropy, drand is available for any project that needs randomness.
+We selected the drand protocol and made it production-grade.
+The results are astonishing: with a live deployment hosted by more than 15 independent members of the League of Entropy, drand is now available for any project that needs randomness.
 Learn all about it at the [launch post](https://drand.love/blog/2020/08/10/drand-launches-v1-0/).

 To celebrate, we organized a virtual Randomness Summit with ETHGlobal, world experts at organizing professional and technologically advanced events.
 You can watch all the talks at [randomness2020.com](https://randomness2020.com).